mitre-atlas/arsenal/README.md

 Abilities can optionally include a cleanup block, which will execute automatically at the end of an operation.
 The cleanup should be used in instances you want to reverse a mutable action, such as stopping a started process.
 In the ability example above, note how the cleanup block is written.
+Cleanup actions will occur in reverse order of the abilities that ran.

 ## Adversaries